 TechWomen Mentoring Opportunities

-TechWomen harnesses the power of two types of mentors: Professional Mentors and Cultural Mentors.
-Each Professional Mentor coaches an Emerging Leader on a mutually beneficial project at the Mentor’s company.
+TechWomen harnesses the power of three types of mentors: Professional Mentors, Cultural Mentors and Impact Advisors.
+Each Professional Mentor coaches an Emerging Leader on a mutually beneficial project at the mentor’s company.
 Cultural Mentors assist the Emerging Leaders in discovering and understanding the rich traditions, values and diversity of the United States.
+Impact Advisors coach groups of Emerging Leaders in the development of their action plans.